openstreams/wflow/doc/wf_DynamicFramework.rst

 A number of settings of the framework can be set in the ini file for each model.
-The settings are explained din the section below.
+The settings are explained in the section below.

 Settings in the run section